 The only significant drawback to the A5’s popularity is the fact that Icon is having a difficult time keeping up with the demand for its new plane.
-In fact, as of early 2019, Icon had only finished building around 90 A5 planes, with 1,300 more currently on backorder.
+In fact, at the beginning of 2019, Icon had only finished building around 90 A5 planes, and had 1,300 more on backorder.
 That said, Icon is doing everything they can to increase production, including opening their own carbon fiber composite manufacturing facility in Tijuana.

 It’s hard to imagine the world of personal aircraft being any more convenient than the A5.
 If you can afford one (or two!), there’s really no reason not to invest in Icon’s impressive new light sport aircraft. ■